popo0015/body-tracker/README.md

 ## Credits

-Created by Emil, combining frontend, backend, and data science skills for a practical fitness tracking solution.
+Created by Silvia Popova, combining frontend, backend, and data science skills for a practical fitness tracking solution.

 ---